 Single parent with two children and no child support, sounds like what many women were struggling with.
 Yet, it was me in that predicament — financially supporting and parenting twin nine-year-old girls.

-After two years of juggling graduate school, work and parenting, I had an epiphany: I needed a real job.
+After more than a year of juggling graduate school, work and parenting, I had an epiphany: I needed a real job.
 After sitting in seemingly endless classrooms and writing enough papers to please a platoon of professors in the army of academia, I’d obtained a couple of college degrees.
 Now I was ready for corporate America or something like it, Denver however, was as competitive in the business sector as it had been becoming a DJ in the Capitol city.
 A well paying relative secure job in the Mile High, I would learn, seemed to be even more elusive.

 Of all the resumes I sent, and I sent a lot, the most promising response came from Utah.
 Just one state west, but a world away, I sensed.